enthusiasticgeek/gstreamer-rtsp-ssl-example/README.md

 https://github.com/mndar/tlsinteraction

-I am using self signed certificates for this example.
+I have employed self signed certificates for this example.

 ## In order to run this example